A cloudless sunset or sunrise acts like a huge soft box, the size

 This image is clearly the stronger of the two and illustrates the

-This is where strobes or flashes can be very useful.
-Strobes can also be
+strobes or flashes can be very useful.
+Strobes can also be very useful

-very useful for isolating the car from the background by underexposing
+for isolating the car from the background by underexposing the

 shooting at night.

-used for its own unique look or simply to light the car without any
+can be used for its own unique look or simply to light the car without

-signs of it's use, either is possible and will be detailed later.
-Black
+any signs of it's use, either is possible and will be detailed later.

-cars, or very dark colours, respond badly to strobes but can respond
+Black cars, or very dark colours, respond badly to strobes but can

-depend on many factors, some of which are determined or driven by
+technique can depend on many factors, some of which are determined or

-factors out of your control such as the colour of the car or the ambient
+driven by factors out of your control such as the colour of the car or

-lighting itself, but ultimately your choice of lighting should be an
+the ambient lighting itself, but ultimately your choice of lighting